jina-ai/terraform-jcloud-aws-infra/examples/distribution/README.md

 ##### (Optional) Install `resource-manager`

+> Skip this step if you are not worried about keeping GPU nodes alive to scale fast.

 This sets up `overprovisioner` that is responsible to keep 1 or more GPU nodes alive at all times.

 ```bash

 # Clone the `resource-manager` repo if you haven't already
 # git clone https://github.com/jina-ai/resource-manager.git

 cd resource-manager/deployment
 kubectl apply -f namespace.yaml
 kubectl apply -f .